 Associate Professor, Contemporary Art

-Editor, Journal of Asian Diasporic Visual Culture and the Americas (Brill)
+Co-Editor-in-Chief, Journal of Asian Diasporic Visual Cultures and the Americas

 Department of Art History, EV.3.777